 If high WordPress CPU usage problems are driving you insane, this post will help you out.
-If your site is using too many resources, it’s probably making your site run slow for your visitors and could be affecting your rankings.
+If your site uses too many resources, it's probably making your site run slow for your visitors and affect your rankings.
 Not to mention the fact that you may be getting warnings from your hosting provider or they may have even suddenly shut you down without warning.

-Note: Here’s a guide on how Hostwinds handles continuous high resource usage (No, we won’t shut your site down all of a sudden because your site gets a surge of traffic and resource usage goes through the roof)
+Note: No, we won't shut your site down all of a sudden because your site gets a surge of traffic, and resource usage goes through the roof.

 Plugins and themes are awesome.
 They can help you add just about anything you want to your site without having to hire a developer or take on coding yourself.
 But if you use poorly coded ones or use too many of them, it can take a toll on your site.

 So what do you do?
 Simple, you stop using them.
 JOKING!
-No, seriously, you don’t have to do that.
-But you should do the following…
+No, seriously, you don't have to do that.
+But it would help if you did the following…

 Note: Before deactivating and deleting a plugin, look for any uninstall feature or readme files.
-Some plugins have special uninstall procedures to completely remove them from your site.
+Some plugins have special uninstall procedures to remove them from your site completely.

 Many plugins and themes out there are a dime a dozen.
 They were thrown together by a sloppy or amateur developer.
-They likely aren’t even supported with new versions to keep it up to date with new WordPress versions or newly discovered security vulnerabilities.
-And unfortunately, some are even developed to purposefully be malicious.
+They likely aren't even supported with new versions to keep it up to date with new WordPress versions or newly discovered security vulnerabilities.
+And unfortunately, some are even developed to be malicious purposefully.

 There's also a plugin that can help identify plugins that perform poorly, but it's geared more toward developers: Query Monitor.

-Some may wonder why we wouldn’t mention P3 (Plugin Performance Profiler), which was once a very popular plugin for doing this.
-It would analyze your plugins to determine if one or more may be to blame for slowing down your site and user-friendly.
-But it hasn’t been updated in over two years and there are many conversations going on around the web about it.
+Some may wonder why we wouldn't mention P3 (Plugin Performance Profiler), which was once a very popular plugin for doing this.
+It would analyze your plugins to determine if one or more may blame for slowing down your site and user-friendly.
+But it hasn't been updated in over two years, and many conversations are going on around the web about it.